facebookarchive/react-360/docs/Input.md

 `getType()` returns a unique string identifier for the raycaster, so that React applications can provide special handling for specific cursors.
-These two methods are called each frame to compose the ray and calculate intersections.
+The next two methods are called each frame to compose the ray and calculate intersections.

 `getRayOrigin()` returns a 3-element array